watever91/iosswiftextension/README.md

 # iosswiftextension
-some useful extensions for ever iOS/Swift-Developer
+some useful extensions for every iOS/Swift-Developer